jlc248/satellite-resources/docs/source/Geostationary.rst

 This set of `quick guides <https://www.star.nesdis.noaa.gov/goes/documents/GLM_Quick_Guides_May_2019.pdf>`_ provides a great overview of GLM events, groups, and flashes that the `Lightning Cluster-Filter Algorithm (LCFA) <https://www.star.nesdis.noaa.gov/goesr/docs/ATBD/LCFA.pdf>`_ creates, as well as information on higher-level gridded products, such as flash-extent density, average flash area, and total optical energy.
 The Level 2 files are produced every 20 seconds, with output from the LCFA.
 That is, the centroids of events, groups, and flashes.
 These point-based products are parallax-corrected using a "lightning ellipsoid," which assumes a cloud height based on location and time of the year [FIXME: check time of year].
 These files are available at all of the same sources wherer ABI is (see :ref:`Data Access`).

 The flash detection efficiency of GLM varies as a function of viewing angle and solar illumination.
 The figure below summarizes this detection efficiency (source uknown).
+Users should be wary of using the data towards the limbs of the FOV.

 .. image:: ../static/images/GLM_DE.png
   :width: 800